phochste/Web-Solid-Auth/README.md

 # CONFIGURATION

-- host
+- webid

-    The Solid POD server to connect to.
+    The Solid Webid to authenticate.

 - cache